-Credit Portfolio Management department closely monitors the economic developments on the market and across the sectors and undertakes scenario analysis.
-This enables us to take portfolio actions where necessary, including enhanced monitoring, amending the bank risk appetite and/or adjusting limits and exposures, to rebalance exposures and manage risk appetite where necessary.
-Based on this, the bank undertakes regular reviews of key portfolios to help ensure that individual customer or portfolio risks are understood and bank ability to manage the level of facilities offered through any downturn is appropriate.
-The following graph shows the bank's credit exposure at the end of the reporting period and the previous two periods.
-Total credit risk exposure was € 1,303 million as of 31 December 2022, which compared to a year end 2021 increased by 8 percent, respectively increased by 15 percent compared to year-end 2020.
+Credit Portfolio Management and Risk Controlling Department closely monitors and perform analysis of the macroeconomic developments and emerging risks on the market and across the economic sectors and undertakes scenario analysis.
+This enables the bank to foresee and to take actions where necessary, including enhanced monitoring, amending the bank risk appetite and/or adjusting limits and exposures, to rebalance exposures and manage risk appetite where necessary.
+Based on this, the bank undertakes regular reviews of key portfolio indicators to ensure that individual customer or portfolio risks are understood, and bank can manage the level of facilities offered through any downturn is appropriate.